helmut-hoffer-von-ankershoffen/oe-python-template/docs/partials/README_main.md

 [Show script code](https://github.com/helmut-hoffer-von-ankershoffen/oe-python-template/blob/main/examples/script.py) - [Read the reference documentation](https://oe-python-template.readthedocs.io/en/latest/reference.html)

+See the [reference documentation of the library](https://oe-python-template.readthedocs.io/en/latest/lib_reference.html) for detailed documentation of public classes and functions you can use in your code.

 ### Streamlit App

 Serve the functionality provided by OE Python Template in the web by easily integrating the service into a Streamlit application.